xiaziawsl/That-is-ok/README.md

 # Assignments
 The assignments I got for my computer science course.
 Please go easy on me.
-Thanks
+Thanks!

 Expect more in the future!